 If you send XING Members a request for personal contact, these XING Members are then saved in your Profile on a contact list.
 Should a XING Member confirm your request for contact, this XING Member shall be listed as a so called "confirmed contact".
 Confirmed and unconfirmed contacts shall be registered separate from one another.
 Other XING Members may only ever view your list of confirmed contacts.

 XING has set your privacy settings under "Privacy" by default so that your list of confirmed contacts is displayed to all XING Members.
 However, you may change this setting at any time by yourself to the effect that your list of confirmed contacts is not visible to anybody at all or only to certain of your contacts, for example to the direct contacts of your contacts (i.e. second-level contacts) or only to third-level or fourth-level contacts.

 The following of your personal statistics are visible to all XING Members at all times:

-On your Profile you will find a so-called activity meter.
-This meter indicates whether you use the XING Services regularly.
-However, it does not show any details about the way or the times you use the XING Services.
-The activity meter is intended as an indication for other XING Members to determine how often you use the XING Services so that the other XING Members can evaluate whether you will presumably react quickly to a request via the XING Services.
-You may choose to hide the activity meter at any time in your privacy settings under "Privacy" so that the activity meter is not visible to other XING Members.
+On your profile you will find an activity meter.
+This meter indicates whether you use the XING services regularly, however, it does not show any details about the way or the times you use the XING services.
+The activity meter is intended as an indication for other XING members to determine how intensely you use the XING services so that the other XING members can evaluate whether you will presumably react fast on a request via the XING services.
+You may suppress the activity meter at any time in the settings to your privacy under "Privacy" to the effect that the activity meter is not visible to other XING members.